 Fittipaldi Injured in Michigan Wreck

-The 49-year-old Brazilian driver was examined at the medical facility on the infield of Michigan International Speedway before being taken to Foote Hospital at nearby Jackson.
+The 49-year-old Fittipaldi was examined at the medical facility on the infield of Michigan International Speedway before being taken to Foote Hospital at nearby Jackson.

 X-rays showed Fittipaldi had a fracture of the seventh cervical vertebra and partially collapsed left lung.
 He was transferred to St. Joseph’s Hospital in Ann Arbor, the regional trauma and spinal cord treatment center.

-Fittipaldi had completed only one lap, and that under a caution flag, before going out of the race after the crash at the exit to the second turn.
+Fittipaldi had completed only one lap, and that under a caution flag, before crashing as he was coming out of the second turn.

 Moore’s car didn’t appear damaged, and he remained in the race.